tim-devereux/TLS_Workshop/Install_Software.md

 ### Step 3: Connect VSCode to WSL

-   Open a WSL terminal (e.g., Ubuntu) from the Start menu as before.
+   Open a WSL terminal (Ubuntu) from the Start menu as before.
-   In the WSL terminal ```code .``` to open the current directory in VSCode.
+   In the WSL terminal, input ```code .``` to open the current directory in VSCode.
 This will connect VSCode to your WSL environment.

 ## 7. Cloning a Repository in VSCode
-### Step 1: Open the Command Palette
+### Step 1: Clone the Repository

    In VSCode, press Ctrl+Shift+P to open the Command Palette.

-### Step 2: Clone the Repository

    Type ```Git: Clone``` and select it from the dropdown options.